 You will need to measure the success of your activity on affected customers.
 You can use addressed online surveys, depending on the specific case.
 You should be able to get a new satisfaction score (e.g. MRS, MPS) and then compare it with the value from the beginning of your activity.

 Once you successfully come to point 6, it is a good time to start from the beginning.
 This time with a new locality with a new network issue.
-As mentioned earlier – mobile network is an organic and ever-changing environment, so you do not have to worry that one day all your work will be done :).
+As mentioned earlier – the mobile network is an organic and ever-changing environment, so you do not have to worry that one day all your work will be done :).

-- Mobile network marketing is a transversal activity where it is very necessary to cooperate closely with the Network team, the Business Intelligence team as well with communication team.
+- Mobile network marketing is a transversal activity where it is very necessary to cooperate closely with the Network team, the Business Intelligence team as well with the communication team.
 In some silo-oriented companies, this can be a real issue.
-The recommended approach is not to lead it as a project, but rather to create standardized processes and treat it as an usual business activity.
+The recommended approach is not to lead it as a project, but rather to create standardized processes and treat it as a usual business activity.
 The Head of this activity should be placed on the business side of things and this person should have a business and IT background.

-- During location preselection, start with locations where your improvement activities will have biggest impact from the perspective of the customer.
+- During location preselection, start with locations where your improvement activities will have the biggest impact from the perspective of the customer.

-- Precisely select communication channels and always communicate locally within improved area.
+- Precisely select communication channels and always communicate locally within the improved area.
 You have many available channels at hand and we recommend using multiple channels for communications.
 E.g.:

 - near an existing road in your city where customers experienced dropped calls.
 Do not hesitate to put out the message that the problem was fixed on a billboard, or text customers that regularly drive in this area about solving this issue.